From: sweetpea1

 Date: 01-25-2006, 11:03 AM (11 of 11)

+Once again, you ladies all have such great ideas!!!!
 We don't have bulletin boards in our church, but I can get the message out through the weekly bulletin.
 As a matter of fact, I will probably be doing the bulletin soon for a while because the current church secretary is due to have a baby very soon.
 (By the way, she too is a sewer.)
 So, I think I'll start with that, set a date to meet (definitely with coffee and dessert) and see who shows up.
 I also agree that we should not make it a "club" with a set member list.
 I would love to see people drop in with a varity of talents and interests depending on their time or interest in a particular project.
+And, I love the idea of the teen fashion show too.
+Our teen group is showing tremendous growth over the last couple of years, and I think having events that involve them will keep them interested in attending church.
+Along with the various charity ideas previous chats, I will definitely add this idea to the potential list of projects.
+Thank you all for your input, and keep it coming.
+This is great! |

 User: sweetpea1

-Member since: 10-10-2005
+Member since: 10-10-2005 Total posts: 56 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-17966.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-17966.html